designconversations/designconversations.net/_posts/2017-06-02-episode-002-ian-howard.md

 A renowned leader in the field of furniture manufacture and design, Ian Howard was the Founder and Managing Director of Aristoc Furniture in mid century Melbourne; he then established Herman Miller Australia, and finally Co Design, the preeminent commercial furniture company in Australia in the 1970s.
-Howard established design activity at the centre of his enterprises, with the hiring of designers such as Grant Featherston and Fred Lowen.
+Ian established design activity at the centre of his enterprises, with the hiring of designers such as Grant Featherston and Fred Lowen.